Clash over climate change funding emerging in farm bill debate - NewsBreak

 Republicans were critical of the new USDA initiative.

-“We got the White House combined with my colleagues who are a real threat to the family farm today, in the name of this climate god, this new world religion,” said Georgia Rep. Rick Allen, an Augusta Republican.
+“We got the White House combined with my colleagues who are a real threat to the family farm today, in the name of this climate god, this new world religion,” said Rep. Rick Allen, a Georgia Republican.

 Climate-smart commodities